two figures in the desert wearing hats, their faces covered by clothsalr

 Print source: ABKCO

 In Jodorowsky’s notorious acid Western, the desert is a land where a boy becomes a man by burying his childhood in the sand at the age of seven; where all sexuality is predatory and all affection is both the only salvation and an unforgivable weakness; where God’s will is revealed at the point of a gun and the only thing worse than the vast, lawless desert is the barbarism of civilization.
 El Topo follows its hero through the shifting sands of a quest which suggests an allegory of religious conflict, a representation of the connection between psychedelic culture and spiritual exploration.
 Throughout the titular protagonist’s journey, voices come from the wrong mouths and flashes of events hint at motivations which none of the characters are quite realized enough to truly embody.
 Yet while the dense symbology of the film never fully settles, the story runs on an inexorable internal logic all its own as it moves toward a third act that reveals an unexpected sweetness just before its explosive conclusion.
-Made by a Chilean/French filmmaker in Mexico, the film gained immediate notoriety in the US, where it was one of the first “midnight movies” and its lore—whether real or exaggerated—continues to provoke controversy today. – Sidney Dritz
+Made by a Chilean/French filmmaker in Mexico, the film gained immediate notoriety in the US, where it was one of the first “midnight movies," and its problematic content continues to provoke controversy today. – Sidney Dritz

 Part of film series